KVPT: Into the digital era

 The 2010s and early 2020s also saw significant management turnover at KVPT.
 Paula Castadio, who had replaced Dougherty upon his retirement, left in 2014 for a position at Fresno State University.
 The next CEO, Phil Meyer, lasted just two years.
 In December 2018, former KSEE and KGPE anchor Jenny Toste was named as Valley PBS's fourth CEO.
 Seven months later, the board of directors terminated her contract.
 After Toste resigned, the station hemorrhaged staff through a combination of layoffs and departures amid low morale.
 The next CEO, Lorenzo Rios, was described by employees as presiding over a "toxic work environment" and military-style management; one employee objected to a contract Rios asked him to sign pledging to carry out "duty to God and country".
 Rios exited abruptly in April 2021 and was replaced by interim CEO Jeff Aiello.
 The turnover led former interim CEO and employee Phyllis Brotherton to publish an op-ed in the Visalia Times Delta calling for a course correction at the station.
 A 2023 audit by the Corporation for Public Broadcasting inspector general found that Valley PBS overstated revenues received from sources beyond the federal government and failed to file required reports, resulting in an overpayment of $214,000 in grants over a two-year period.
 Aiello announced in May 2024 that he would depart upon the naming of his successor.

-The KVPT transmitter site was destroyed by a wildfire on June 25, 2024.
+The KVPT transmitter site at Bear Mountain was destroyed by a wildfire on June 25, 2024.
 Valley PBS announced that their primary subchannel had returned to air on July 3 after KGMC in Merced agreed to host it.
+KVPT resumed transmissions from Bear Mountain at reduced power on June 22, 2025, before returning to full power the next month.